This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to use a sling:

 Your healthcare provider will teach you how to put on your sling.
-Follow the directions below to help you put on the sling at home:
+The following are general guidelines to help you remember what your provider teaches you:

-- Gently bend your injured arm at the elbow and hold it in front of you, across your body.
+- Gently bend your injured arm and hold it in front of you, across your body.
 Your thumb should be pointing up.

-- Put the strap of the sling around your neck.
-The strap usually has an adhesive fabric to make it easy for you to fasten the strap.
+- Put the strap around your neck.
+The strap usually has an adhesive fabric to make it easy for you to fasten.

-- Put your arm in the sling so your elbow is in the closed end of the sling.
-Your hand will be at the open end of the sling.
+- Put your arm in the sling so your elbow is in the closed end.
+Your hand will be at the open end.

 - Put the edge of the sling so it covers the first fold of the little finger.

-- Wiggle your fingers as directed to prevent stiffness in your hand.
+- Wiggle your fingers as directed to prevent hand stiffness.